Wordius/zola-publishink/content/privacy/index.md

 Emails are kept private, especially when sent encrypted, but I may want to quote something you have written on occasion.
 If that happens, I’ll ask you.
 If you have emailed me about something you think I got wrong, I will ask if it’s okay to use your name to credit the correction.

 I take your privacy and confidentiality seriously.
-If you any comments, see my [contact page](/contact) for how to get in touch.
+If you have any comments, see my [contact page](/contact) for how to get in touch.